cylondata/twister2/docs/documents/kubernetes/install/Twister2-Kubernetes-install.md

 # Twister2 Installation in Kubernetes Clusters

 ## Authorization of Pods
-Worker pods need to get the IP address of the Job Master.
+Twister2 Worker pods need to get the IP address of the Job Master.
 In addition, Job Master needs to be able to delete used resources after the job has completed.
-Therefore, before running Twister2 jobs, twister2-auth.yaml file needs to be created on Kubernetes master:
+Therefore, before running a Role and RoleBinding object need to be created.
+We prepared the following YAML file: twister2-auth.yaml.

+First modify the namespace field in the twister2-auth.yaml.
+Change the value of this field to a namespace value, that users will use to submit Twister2 jobs.
+Then execute the following command:

     $kubectl create -f twister2-auth.yaml

 ## Persistent Storage Settings
 Twister2 expects that either a Persistent Storage Provisioner or statically configured